sangkny/yolov3/README.md

-##### * This repo has been come from the below ref.
-In addition, more specific training and test example has been added.
+##### This repo has been come from the below ref.
+- In addition, more specific training and test example has been added.

+##### updated
+- SNOwman has been trained with this repo
+- ITMS has been trained with this repo

-More requirements for training data visualization as as tensorboard,
+More requirements for training data visualization as tensorboard,
 * tensorflow(-gpu for your gpu) > 1.3 as of 2019/12/08
 * absl (from the module by conda install abs1-py)